-Following the racial unrest in Virginia this past weekend, you may be feeling the need to punch a nazi.
-That punch might vent some of your anger, and it might feel good, but if you actually want to effect some lasting and positive change then I urge you not to answer violence with violence, or hate with hate.
+Following the racial unrest in Virginia this past weekend, you may be feeling the need to punch a Nazi.
+That punch might vent some of your anger, and it might feel good, but if you actually want to effect lasting and positive change then I urge you not to answer violence with violence or hate with hate.
 Fighting fire with fire only makes a bigger fire.
-There are better ways to “punch a nazi” than by literal violence.
+There are better ways to “punch a Nazi” than by literal violence.

-As counterintuitive and otherworldly as it may sound, our biblical directive here is to “love our enemies” and “pray for those who persecute you” (Matthew 5:44).
-There is wisdom in these words, yet I understand that I, as a non-black, straight, male do not face the same challenge enacting this biblical advice compared to someone who is a minority explicitly targeted in the angry evil chants and open threats of the supremacists.
-It’s easy to love one’s enemies in some abstract and theoretical sense.
+As counterintuitive as it may sound, the Bible says we should “love our enemies” and “pray for those who persecute us” (Matthew 5:44).
+There is wisdom in these words, yet I understand that I, as a non-black, straight, male don’t face the same challenge as someone targeted by the angry evil chants and open threats of the white supremacists.
+It’s easy to love one’s enemies in some abstract sense.
 But it gets much harder to love one’s enemies when they pose an open and vocal threat marching in the street with torches.

 A Fresh Wound

 As I write this, the events in Charlottesville, VA this past weekend are still a fresh wound.
 The whole country is stirring with anger, confusion, and many dark unsettling fears.
 The threat of wild reaction and escalation is still a live possibility, as millions of Americans (and sympathetic souls internationally) are still in a “fight or flight” mode.
-I’m praying and pleading that the white supremacists and white nationalists can lose some steam and dissipate because of all the bad press they’re getting.
-I’m likewise hoping that these events don’t lead to foolhardy reactionism, sparking more violence, more civil unrest, hurting a lot of innocent bystanders (and there are always innocents hurt when the combatants are flailing wildly).
-I pray and plead that people will respond with love and wisdom so we don’t make everything worse.
+I’m praying that the white supremacists and white nationalists can lose steam and dissipate because of all the bad press they’re getting.
+I’m also praying that that these events don’t lead to foolhardy reactionism, sparking more violence, more civil unrest, and hurting innocent bystanders (and there are always innocents hurt when the combatants are flailing wildly).
+My hope that people will respond with love and wisdom so we don’t make everything worse.

 What Really Happened?